 Many of the numeric properties of particles or even the whole Particle System can vary over time.
 Unity provides several different methods of specifying how this variation happens:

 When you set a property to Curve or Random Between Two Curves, the Particle System Curves editor appears at the bottom of the Inspector:

 To edit a curve, click and drag an end point or key to reshape the curve:

 Particle System curves are similar to Animation curvesThe curve drawn between keys set for the same animatable property, at different frames or seconds.
 The position of the tangents and the selected interpolation mode for each key determines the shape of the animation curve.
 More info

 See in Glossary.
 For information on using curves, see the documentation on Editing Curves.

 The Particle System Curves editor has the following buttons:

 To edit the way in which the Particle System plays curves, click the cog next to a selected key and choose one of the following options:

-Similarly, the Start Color property in the main module has the following options:
+The Start Color property in the main module has the following options: